carnegie hall

 April 30th, 2024

 This week, Emma and I went to go see a choral music performance at Carnegie Hall.
-I had never been before, despite the fact that Carnegie Hall is one of the most prestigious concert venues in the world and it’s only a nine minute walk from my office.
-A couple that lives in Emma’s building are part of a choir (as a hobby, I believe they have day-jobs), and they invited her.
-Tickets were $20, so we figured: why not?
-It’ll be a fun Monday night activity.
+I had never been before, despite the fact that it’s one of the most prestigious concert venues in the world and only a nine minute walk from my office.
+A couple living in Emma’s building sing in a choir and invited her to the performance.
+Tickets were twenty dollars, which made the decision easy—it felt like an easy way to enjoy a Monday night.

-Side note: I always imagined that performing in Carnegie Hall was an impossible achievement reserved only for the very best musicians, but I was surprised to learn that almost anyone can book out a performance hall.
-It didn’t really diminish the grandeur for me, but I found this bit of info interesting (I also understood why we were able to get $20 dollar tickets).
+I had always assumed that performing at Carnegie Hall was an achievement reserved only for the very best musicians.
+I was surprised to learn that, in practice, almost anyone can book out a performance space there.
+The realization didn’t diminish the grandeur of the evening, although it did help explain the twenty dollar tickets.

 performance hall